UsaaryanByte07/Java-Basics-to-OOP/README.md

 - [Contribution](#contribution)

 ## About the Journey
-I am currently learning Java through the [Java YouTube playlist](https://youtube.com/playlist?list=PL78RhpUUKSweClRi_l05UgfE3053-zkRf&si=utNTYHQhIbd6s4wf) and plan to enroll in a **paid Udemy course** to master OOP concepts in greater depth.
+I am currently learning Java through the [Java YouTube playlist](https://youtube.com/playlist?list=PL78RhpUUKSweClRi_l05UgfE3053-zkRf&si=utNTYHQhIbd6s4wf) and will be taking a **paid course from KGcoding** ([link](https://youtu.be/owPyWdYGC1A)) to master OOP concepts in greater depth.
+This KGcoding course will also contribute to my DSA journey, which can be seen in my upcoming repository.
 This journey will not only strengthen my OOP skills but will also lay the groundwork for my upcoming **Java Data Structures & Algorithms (DSA)** journey.

 ## Repository Structure